dormouseroared/hugo-scratch-1/content/hugotips/enableGitInfo-and-lastmod-forlast-update-timestamp.md

 This first link wasn't the one originally read that resulted in changing hugo-scratch-1, [Git variable](https://gohugo.io/variables/git/), but it does have some useful information to be followed up.

-* update the config file to make enableGitInfo true
+* update the config file to make enableGitInfo true (default is false)

 ```
 enableGitInfo (false)